TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-task.rst

       If the coroutine was terminated by an exception, this returns the list of traceback frames.

-      The frames are always ordered from oldest to newest.
+      The frames are always ordered kutoka oldest to newest.

       Only one stack frame is returned for a suspended coroutine.